williamsaintmartin/williamsaintmartin/README.md

 ## Introduction

-I am an aspiring Data Analyst, with the desire to grow my skills to transform data into actionnable insights.
+As a Junior Data Analyst, I intend to grow my skills through hands-on projects to transform data into actionnable insights.

 ## Toolkit